metablaster/WindowsFirewallRuleset/Readme/MonitoringFirewall.md

 - Inside the "Config" folder you will find process monitor configuration specialized for firewall monitoring which you can import into your copy of process monitor.
-- Note that configuration filters some network traffic which you may want to be able to see, click on filter options to disable specific filters and add new ones.
+- Note that configuration filters some network traffic which you may want to be able to see, click on filter options to disable specific filters or add new ones.

 - [Download process monitor](https://docs.microsoft.com/en-us/sysinternals/downloads/procmon)